harikvpy/error-tailor-ionic-demo/README.md

 # error-tailor-ionic-demo
 An Ionic Angular app that demonstrates how to use [error-tailor](https://github.com/ngneat/error-tailor) library to handle form validation errors with a simple directive.

+# Updates 2023 May 25
+- Project has been updated to use Angular v13.x & Ionic v6.x.
+These are not the latest but introduces Ivy and Ionic's latest design.
+(Ionic v6 to v7 does not involve serious architectural changes)
+- Code updated to use `ion-note` instead of the original siblit `ion-item` to wrap the error messages.
+- Added a form submit handler that simulates server form validation errors to show how these errors are reflected on the respective form's fields.

 # How to use
 - Clone the repository. `$ git clone https://github.com/harikvpy/error-tailor-ionic-demo.git`
 - Install depedencies. `$ cd error-tailor-ionic-demo && npm i`